HenriVDD/henrivdd.github.io/index.md

 :   Observation internship in the closed unit of the psychiatric university hospital departement at Saint-Anne Hospital (Paris).

 **2023 (July)**
-:   Computational Summer school on Modeling Social and collective behavior ([COSMOS](https://cosmos-konstanz.github.io/about/)).
+:   Attending the computational Summer school on Modeling Social and collective behavior ([COSMOS](https://cosmos-konstanz.github.io/about/)).